 Sometimes, despite the class teacher’s support and differentiated planning, some children have difficulty in learning.
 If this happens we will provide additional help and support.
-We will discuss this with parents and devise an Individual Education Plan (IEP) for the child.
-This will be reviewed at parents’ evenings and once per term by Miss Holden – the Special Educational Needs & Disabilities Co-ordinator (SENCO) and the class teacher.
+We will discuss this with parents and devise an Individual Education Plan (SEND Passport).
+This will be reviewed at parents’ evenings and once per term by Special Educational Needs & Disabilities Co-ordinator and the class teacher.
 Parents will be invited to contribute to the review and any comments will be welcomed.

 If, despite this help, we are still concerned that a child is not making progress we will increase the help that is given to a child.
 We will do this if we feel that a child is falling significantly behind the rest of the class and we do not feel that we have sufficient expertise in school to plan appropriate curriculum activities.
 If this is the case we will ask for advice from professionals not directly employed by the school.
 We will continue to use IEPs but they will be more detailed.
 In a small number of cases where a child meets the LEA criteria for action we will refer the child to the LEA so they can consider making a detailed diagnostic assessment.
 This will be fully discussed with the parents before hand.
 For pupils who have an Education, Health and Care Plan, the school will hold statutory reviews and meet all statutory requirements.